AnkitSharma-007/blogsite/README.md

     firebase deploy

 This command will deploy your angular application on Firebase and upon success it will give you a hosting URL.

-This completes our application.
-We learned how to create a simple blogging application using Angular on frontend and cloud firestore as database.

 # Delete a blog post